datatong/js-rps/README.md

-# Using javascript to make rock, paper, scissors game!
+# Using javascript to make a rock, paper, scissors game!
+Uses variables, conditions, functions, and an understanding of scopes to make the game work.